 I could have named this blog article “When it does not go as planned in Ouvea”.

+Booking accommodation (the ones we wanted were full), then transport, tours and finally underwater adventures… Every step of our first trip to Ouvea Island ended up being difficult.
 But that’s not the overall feeling we had during our stay on this beautiful island.
 In such a paradise, it is easy to forget about what went wrong.

 It feels like the worse that can happen when you travel to Ouvea is to spend the day on one of the world’s most beautiful beaches.
 Who’s up for that?

 This article details what we did and what we wanted to do in Ouvea.
 You’ll also find tips to help you plan your stay.
-If you’ve ever been to Ouvea, please leave a comment at the end of the article!
-I’d love to read about your experience!
+If you’ve ever been to Ouvea, please leave a comment at the end of the article; I’d love to read about your experience!

+*2018 edit: We made it back to Ouvea and had a perfect trip!
 I kept the original article but added a few paragraphs with the other activities we did during our second trip.
 We managed to go to Ouvea Island twice and had completely different stays!
 Spoiler: the second one in the north was the best, and we found the best Ouvea Island accommodation!

 Missing Out The Shark Nursery & Lekini Cliffs

 But that’s fine.
 We were prepared to need flexibility during our trip to New Caledonia.
-The Plan B to chill on one of the most beautiful beaches ever and snorkel the Baie de Mouli was fun enough not to have regrets.
+Plan B to chill on one of the most beautiful beaches ever and snorkel the Baie de Mouli was fun enough not to have regrets.
 If you don’t have snorkel gear, ask the resort Paradis d’Ouvea* if you can borrow a snorkelling set.

 *2018 edit: During our second trip to Ouvea Island, we could join the two tours we missed a few years before!